guettli/open-source-paas/README.md

 It is mostly written in Shell.
 I don't trust Shellscripts, but the author is maintaining it with love since several years.
 Looks stable.

+Dokku has three ways to operate: herokuish buildscripts, Dockerfiles, Docker-Images.

+First I though "herokuish buildscripts" are great, but maybe this mixes two things which don't belong together: Creating a container and running a container.